robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 .footnote[
 \* [Software Security Assurance State-of-the-Art Report (SOAR)](https://cwe.mitre.org/documents/iatac_swa_soar.pdf), 2007, DoD Information Assurance Technology Analysis Center (IATAC) Data and Analysis Center for Software (DACS)
 ]
+???
+They are also selectively used in certain certification processes.
+Vendors of security products undergoing Federal Information Processing Standards FIPS 140-1 and 140-2 certification for cryptography need to submit assurance claims and even complete assurance cases in some projects to independent evaluators.

 ---
 class: middle
 # Software Security Controls